teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-container/docker-mysql/README.md

 Docker manages them under `/var/lib/docker/volumes/` on Linux (or equivalent directories on Mac/Windows).

-Volumes can be **created manually** and attached to a container when it is started:
+We can **create a volume explicitly** using the `docker volume create` command, or Docker can create a volume during container or service creation:

 ```bash
 $ docker volume create mydata